-Data General uses three distinct chassis to package microNOVA printed circuit boards.
+Data General uses two distinct chassis to package microNOVA printed circuit boards.
 The chassis are rack-mountable, stamped metal enclosures which interconnect and supply power to the microNOVA line of printed circuit boards.
 Each includes cardframes, a power supply with optional battery backup capability, cooling fans, and a front panel.
 A printed circuit backpanel carries the memory bus, I/O bus, and necessary power from board to board.
-There are ttwo main chassis for microNOVA computer systems, and a 9-slot I/O expansion chassis.
-Major chassis components may be ordered separately for special applications.
+Major chassis components may be ordered separately for special applications, excluding front panel and metal chassis.

-Data General offers two microNOVA computers and an I/O expansion chassis as standard products for use with the microNOVA line of printed circuit boards.
-Three distinct chassis, especially designed to accept microNOVA computer boards, are used for these three models.
+Data General offers two microNOVA computers as standard products for use with the microNOVA line of printed circuit boards.
+Two distinct chassis, especially designed to accept microNOVA computer boards, are used for these two models.
 The chassis differ in board capacity, overall size, and application.
 Models 8560 and 8561 are complete microNOVA computers with open slots available for additional memory and/or I/O control boards from the microNOVA product line.
-Each of these models contains a CPU board (microNOVA CPU and 4K words of MOS memory) installed in the chassis, and therefore constitutes a basic microNOVA computer.
+Each of these models contains a CPU board (microNOVA CPU and 4K words of MOS memory) installed in the chassis, and therefore comprises a basic microNOVA computer.
 The chassis used with these models contain one or two 9-slot cardframes for additional boards, a front panel with operator controls, a power supply and internal cabling, and are available with optional battery backup units.
-These chassis are denoted as 9or 18-slot main chassis.
-Model 8571 is a system expansion chassis, with 9 slots available for I/O control boards.
-It contains one cardframe, a front panel, a power supply, and internal cabling.
-This chassis is denoted as a 9-slot I/O expansion chassis.
+These chassis are denoted as 9- or 18-slot main chassis.
 All models mount in a standard 19" equipment cabinet.